surmwill/recycler_unity/README.md

 public IRecyclerScrollRectActiveEntriesWindow ActiveEntriesWindow { get; }
 ```

-Returns information about the current index ranges of active entries.
+Returns information about the current index and key ranges of active entries.

 ### Endcap
 ```
 public RecyclerScrollRectEndcap<TEntryData, TKeyEntryData> Endcap { get; }
 ```

-Returns a reference to the endcap - if it exists.
+Returns a reference to the endcap, if it exists.

 ### AppendTo
 ```